 - Monitoring of initiatives to ensure that intended results are being achieved.

-Continuous improvement efforts at Ashford rest on its strategy, planning, and effectiveness model.
-To enhance the University’s planning and analytical capacity, and to integrate strategic planning and to enrich research and data analyses that inform these processes, the Offices of Strategic Planning & Management and Institutional Effectiveness are located within the same department.
+Continuous improvement efforts at Ashford rest on its strategic planning model.
+To enhance the University’s planning and analytical capacity and to enrich research and data analyses that inform these processes, the Offices of Strategic Planning & Management and Institutional Effectiveness are located within the same department.
 The department is led by the Senior Vice President of Strategic Planning and University Services, who serves on the President’s Cabinet and regularly interacts with the Ashford Board and institutional and faculty committees.
 This organizational placement will ensure that data use and planning permeate the institution and that evidence-based discussions regularly occur at the highest levels of Ashford leadership.